alexmickelson-2025/raft-CarlosBlanco1/README.md

 7.(DONE) When a follower does get an AppendEntries message, it resets the election timer. (i.e. it doesn't start an election even after more than 300ms)

-8.Given an election begins, when the candidate gets a majority of votes, it becomes a leader. (think of the easy case; can use two tests for single and multi-node clusters)
+8.(DONE) Given an election begins, when the candidate gets a majority of votes, it becomes a leader. (think of the easy case; can use two tests for single and multi-node clusters)

-9.Given a candidate receives a majority of votes while waiting for unresponsive node, it still becomes a leader.
+9. (DONE) Given a candidate receives a majority of votes while waiting for unresponsive node, it still becomes a leader.

-10.A follower that has not voted and is in an earlier term responds to a RequestForVoteRPC with yes. (the reply will be a separate RPC)
+10. (DONE) A follower that has not voted and is in an earlier term responds to a RequestForVoteRPC with yes. (the reply will be a separate RPC)

-11.Given a candidate server that just became a candidate, it votes for itself.
+11. (DONE) Given a candidate server that just became a candidate, it votes for itself.

-12.Given a candidate, when it receives an AppendEntries message from a node with a later term, then candidate loses and becomes a follower.
+12.(DONE) Given a candidate, when it receives an AppendEntries message from a node with a later term, then candidate loses and becomes a follower.

-13.Given a candidate, when it receives an AppendEntries message from a node with an equal term, then candidate loses and becomes a follower.
+13. (DONE) Given a candidate, when it receives an AppendEntries message from a node with an equal term, then candidate loses and becomes a follower.

-14.If a node receives a second request for vote for the same term, it should respond no. (again, separate RPC for response)
+14. (DONE) If a node receives a second request for vote for the same term, it should respond no. (again, separate RPC for response)

-15.If a node receives a second request for vote for a future term, it should vote for that node.
+15. (DONE) If a node receives a second request for vote for a future term, it should vote for that node.

-16.Given a candidate, when an election timer expires inside of an election, a new election is started.
+16. (DONE) Given a candidate, when an election timer expires inside of an election, a new election is started.

 17.(DONE)  When a follower node receives an AppendEntries request, it sends a response.

 18.(DONE) Given a candidate receives an AppendEntries from a previous term, then rejects.

-19.When a candidate wins an election, it immediately sends a heart beat.
+19. (DONE) When a candidate wins an election, it immediately sends a heart beat.

 20.(Testing persistence to disk will be a later assignment.)